Sage Creek High School: Robotics

 Sage Creek has four award-winning FTC teams.
 They are Botcats, LevelUp 9261, Crow Force 5, and Python.
 In 2022, three would compete in the San Diego regional tournament which is equivalent to a state or national level tournament.

 STEM

 Sage Creek has programs in the STEM fields, including four-year Biomedical and Engineering strands through Project Lead the Way.
+Sage Creek was recognized as PLTW Distinguished High School in 2022.